willpatton/Motion_Encoders/README.md

 Motion Encoders
 ===========
-This project is a library/class to sample quadrature encoded signals to determine position, direction, focus, and spin velocity of an encoder.
-This technique uses the edge detection of an interrupt,  a state machine, and microsecond timer.
-The advantage of this code is that it can an instantiate an object for numerous encoders in an application without duplicating code (DNR).
+This project is a library/class to sample quadrature encoded signals to determine position, direction, focus, and spin velocity of an encoders.
+This code's technique uses the edge detection of an interrupt, a state machine, and microsecond timer.
+The advantage of this code is that it provides precise and stable control over the encoder with sub 1-millisecond quickness.
+This code is organized as a Class so every encoder is it's own software object without duplicating code (DNR).
 This library is compatible with the Arduino IDE.

 ## About Rotary Encoders

   APPLICATION
-    This code is for an encoder/switch typically found as volume, tuning, brightness, or motor control.
+    This code is for an encoder with pushbutton switch typically found as volume, tuning, brightness, or motor control.
+The encoder portion may also have detents and rotated by a physical knob of countless varities.
-    The encoder has a physical knob with detents and a pushbutton switch.
-The position, direction, and focus (switch or encoder) of the encoder is read by the calling application using a public method (function call).
-The velocity of the encoder's rotation is measured via a microsecond timer so that the software can vary the rate-of-change.
+    The position, direction, and focus (switch
+    versus encoder) of the encoder's properties
+    can be read by the calling application using a public method (function call).
+The velocity of the encoder's rotation is also measured via a microsecond timer so that the software can vary the rate-of-change.
+All of the above is intended to create the feel of an analog potentiometer using digital techniques
+    of an encoder/switch.

     QUADRATURE - There are 2 signals (Channel A, Channel B) and therefore 4 possible states (edges) that occur, hence "quad".